We get many questions relating to tourist travel to the United States. Below is our collection of FAQs and links which we hope are of use:

 - How can I obtain a disabled parking permit for my car while visiting the U.S.?

-- I am traveling with a Medical Condition / Disability
+- I am traveling with a Medical Condition or Disability

 - What can I bring with me when I travel (food, medical items, tools, etc) ?